mgp/book-notes/neat-words.md

 * grist (n): useful material to support an argument
 * hagiography (n): a biography which is uncritically supportive of its subject
 * hirsute (adj): hairy
+* importune (v): to harass (someone) persistently for or to do something
 * imprimatur (n): official approval or sanction
 * inchoate (adj): just begun and so undeveloped; rudimentary
 * ineluctable (adj): impossible to avoid
+* inveigh against (v): to protest or criticize bitterly or vehemently
 * l'esprit de l'escalier (n): thinking of the perfect retort too late
 * legerdemain (n): a display of skill or adroitness, wizardry
 * leitmotif (n): a dominant or recurring theme